apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 ---
 layout: default
-title: CAS Properties Overview
+title: CAS Common Properties Overview
 ---

 # CAS Common Properties

 This document describes a number of suggestions and configuration options that apply to and are common amongst a selection of CAS modules and features.
 To see the full list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Naming Convention